ViaMods/Black-Ops-3/README.md

 # Black Ops 3 Mod Tools
-Welcome to the ViaMod's github.
+Welcome to the ViaMods Black Ops 3 Mod Tools Help Section.

 Here you will find tons of help for scripting, mapping, modding etc.